 3. Get a custom-made neon sign.

 I've performed at several recent weddings that had these, and I have to admit, they're really cool!
 The ones I've seen have all been the couple's last name.
 They were a huge focal point for the entirety of the evening, just about every guest wanted photos in front of it... heck, even I wanted a photo with the neon signs!
 I think these are a great investment because it's not only wedding decor- it's also something that can adorn your bar area or game room of your first home as a married couple.
-I definitely would've wanted one of these for my own wedding, if I'd only thought of it 3 and a half years ago!
+I definitely would've wanted one of these for my own wedding, if I'd only thought of it 4 years ago!

 4. Take dance lessons.

 I always find it really impressive when a couple makes their grand entrance into the reception and goes straight into their first dance.
 The spotlight is on them, all eyes are on them... and they absolutely nail their first dance as a married couple.
 Most of us (including myself), are not able to just crank out a jaw-dropping dance to a specific song without practice.
 I suggest finding a dance instructor who can help you curate the perfect moves that fit your personality and your chosen song.
 Trust me.
 I'm a magician who hates dancing, but I thoroughly enjoy watching other people dance well.
 Your friends and family will always remember it, but not nearly as much as you and your soulmate will.

 5. Exchange really personal vows.